Robert Irvine’s FITCRUNCH Protein Bar Flavor Ranking and Reviews

 8. Chocolate Brownie

 Unfortunately, this might be the most artificial-tasting bar on this list.
 It’s absolutely immediately noticeable and does pull back what this bar could be.
 It’s still not a horrible protein bar; it’s just not what I expected.
-The bar itself is very chocolately, definitely the most chocolate-rich on this list.
-This is because the outside is a creamy, dark flavor, and the inside is more milky and light.
+What redeems it is that the bar itself is very chocolately, definitely the most chocolate-rich on this list.
+This is because the outside is a creamy, dark flavor, while the inside is more milky and light.
 It also has a thin, dark chocolate brownie-like texture layer at the bottom.
 The combination of all this makes for a super chocolately and nuanced chocolate protein bar where you can really taste the unique chocolate flavors that are all present.
 Again, unfortunately, the bitter artificialness takes away some of the chocolate magic.

 As an Almond Joy fan, I was delighted to try this–and it almost met my expectations, almost.
 Truth be told, it’s reminiscent of the candy bar, but it’s less sweet and has some artificialness alongside it.
 Honestly, it could also use a bit stronger coconut taste.
-It’s mild, and how much stronger the semi-dark chocolate shell is flavored, it does overwhelm it.
-Basically, what comes out is a dark chocolate, almost Almond Joy-like protein bar that leans towards its chocolate side with some artificialness.
+It’s mild, and how much stronger the semi-dark chocolate shell is flavored–it does overwhelm it.
+Basically, what comes out is a dark chocolate, almost Almond Joy-like protein bar that leans towards its chocolate side, a hint of almond, and a side of some protein artificialness.

 Compared to their regular bars, this is much different.
 It felt like I was eating a dense, semi-moist, and especially annoying crumbly brownie.
-The dense texture reminds me of a Little Debbie brownie.
+The dense texture reminds me of a Little Debbie brownie, but especially more crumbly.
 It felt moist throughout, yet unfortunately, after I bit into it, it started to break apart.
+It doesn’t have the nuance of composition and textures of the other bars; it’s completely different–it is labeled differently, to be fair.

 In terms of flavor, it has a mildly sweet, minty taste from the large helping of embedded green chips with a dark, non-bitter chocolate base.
 Kind of like a minty chocolate patty candy, but not nearly as strong, and no, don’t worry, there isn’t really toothpaste flavor or too much artificialness present here!
 Overall, it’s a decent bar, and those who enjoy mint might come away enjoying it, but to me, it’s so darn annoying to eat!